udebella/slides/readme.md

 ## Contribute

 To add new slides, you need to create a new markdown file inside [slides](./slides) folder.
-If you want to visualize the slide before commiting :
+If you want to visualize the slide before committing :
 * Use `npm run reveal` command to generate the `_static` folder with static html site.
 * Use [vscode extension](https://marketplace.visualstudio.com/items?itemName=evilz.vscode-reveal) to
 visualize your slides while editing them